SteffenHankiewicz/markdownHelper/README.md

 - Select all and replace it with the content of the file [settings.json](VisualStudioCode/settings.json) there

 ### Use provided custom snippets
-- Open the palette and type `> Snippets: Configure User Snippets` and select 'Markdown' afterwards
+- Open the palette and type `> Snippets: Configure User Snippets` and select `Markdown` afterwards
 - Select all and replace it with the content of the file [markdown.json](VisualStudioCode/markdown.json) there

+### Use tasks to create folders and files
+- Open the palette and type `> Open User Tasks`
+- Select all and replace it with the content of the file [tasks.json](VisualStudioCode/tasks.json) there

 <br/>
 <hr/>